 How to Find Your Cost Per Mile

 Calculating your cost per mile is a pretty simple equation and using fleet management software is the easiest way to calculate it.
-Platforms — like TransPlus — have automated features that calculate your cost per mile, per fleet.
+Platforms like TransPlus have automated features that calculate your cost per mile, per fleet.
 However, there are some ways to calculate your truck costs on your own.

-To find your trucking cost per mile, you will follow this formula: Fixed costs + Variable costs / Miles Driven = Your cost per mile.
+To find your trucking cost per mile, you will follow this formula: (Fixed Costs + Variable Costs) / Miles Driven = Your Cost Per Mile.
 There may be additional expenses and indirect costs that do not fit neatly into either category that may need to be included in the equation and added to your costs.

-Example: $50,000 + $150,000 / 120,000 = $1.66
+Example: ($50,000 + $150,000) / 120,000 miles = $1.67 per mile

 Let’s break this down a bit more.
 Your fixed costs are the costs that do not change for each transport job.
 Some examples of fixed costs for the transportation industry include taxes, insurance premiums, and permits or licenses.